thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 #### Optional: Enable the logging inside the liberty server and access the running Docker container with your running microservice

+Now we will take a closer look to tracing and logging.

+We will use [Zipkin](https://zipkin.io/), which is a distributed tracing system.
+It helps gather timing data needed to troubleshoot latency problems in service architectures.
+Features include both the collection and lookup of this data.

 Later we will copy the needed "zipkintracer" Framework into our production server.

 ```sh